exercism/python/exercises/rna-transcription/README.md

 ## Source

 Rosalind [http://rosalind.info/problems/rna](http://rosalind.info/problems/rna)

+Note that in this problem we are finding the complement, so we also swap for the complementary bases - unlike the Rosalind problem which is just swapping T for U.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.